dibyendu9182/Blog_page/README.md

 This is a opensource online magazine made for you.
 Help create a better web place
 </br>
-Writer: Sandipto Roy && Pradumna Mishra
+Writer: Sandipto Roy && Dibyendu Majhi